 All are formulated a bit differently so the Practitioner and the patient can make a decision together, depending on the presentation, which would be the most efficacious for the desired result.

-FROM BKM: I use Galderma’s Restylane in my practice often and have completed many trainings using their products.
-I know the flexibility and product depth they offer is an advantage and gives my patients great results.
+FROM BKM: I use Galderma’s Restylane in my practice often and have trained many practices that use their products.
+The flexibility and product depth they offer is an advantage and my patients get great results.

-FROM BKM: What many patients call “sagging” in their face is actually bone, fat, and collagen loss.
-Sculptra’s poly-L-lactic acid is placed foundationally over bone structure and in areas of lost fat to help stimulate and rebuild foundation and lost collagen.
-It lasts longer than most fillers because it is usually injected two or three times over a three or four month period.
+FROM BKM: Keep in mind that what many patients call “sagging” in their face is actually bone, fat, and collagen loss.
+Sculptra’s poly-L-lactic acid is placed foundationally over bone structure and in areas of lost fat to help stimulate and rebuild that foundation and lost collagen.
+It lasts longer than most fillers because it is usually injected two or three times over a three or four-month period.
 During that three or four months the patient will see areas fill in with their own collagen as its growth is stimulated.
-The results are long lasting (up to two years) and most patients are highly satisfied.
-The results will not show immediately, and for some that is not their desire, but for long term change, Sculptra is hard to beat.
-This product is one of my favorites because my patients appreciate the way it makes their face look more naturally fresh.
+The results are long-lasting (up to two years) and most patients are highly satisfied.
+The results will not show immediately, but for long-term improvement, Sculptra is hard to beat.
+This product is one of my favorites because my patients appreciate the way it makes their faces look more naturally fresh.

 Kybella® (deoxycholic acid) is a product of Allergan.
-Kybella was formerly owned by Kythera Pharmaceuticals, and was purchased in October of 2015 by Allergan.
-Its On Label use is for submental fat under the chin, normally known as “double chin”.
+Kybella was formerly owned by Kythera Pharmaceuticals and was purchased in October of 2015 by Allergan.
+On Label use calls for submental fat under the chin, commonly known as “double chin”.
 The product comes with a template grid that is placed under the chin and then marked to show injection points.
-Practitioners are already finding other areas to use Kybella, depending on the presenting patient.
+Practitioners have found multiple other areas to use Kybella, depending on the presenting patient.

-Unfortunately, this is not a short definition.
-Polydioxannone (PDO) threads are a bit more complex than most injectables and require specific training.
-If you search the internet for PDO thread information, you will find very mixed reviews.
+Polydioxanone (PDO) threads are quite a bit more complex than most injectables and require specific training.
+If you search the internet for PDO thread information, you’ll find very mixed reviews.
 Many of those negative reviews are likely because the Practitioner was not properly trained in PDO techniques.

 Although PDO threads are being touted as the latest and greatest in aesthetics, the use of absorbable threads to lift or hold delicate areas in place has been around for decades, most notably in cardiothoracic heart surgery.